Report a development and see what circumstances allow a development to be exempt

 You can inspect the Planning Register in the Planning Department.
-This can be done in person by calling to the public counter or you can also check online at
+This can be done in person by calling to the public counter or you can also search planning permission applications online.

 What should I do if I think that there is a breach of the planning regulations?